Helicone/helicone/README.md

 - 📲 Sessions to group and visualize multi-step LLM interactions.

-# Quick Use ⚡️ Just add a Header
+# Quick Start ⚡️ Just add a Header

 Get your API key by signing up [here](https://helicone.ai).